Nolan chart: Criticism

 Similar criticisms, but from a libertarian perspective, are leveled by Jacob Huebert, who adds that the separation of personal and economic liberty is untenable when one considers the rights to prostitute oneself and to deal drugs, both of which are libertarian causes: adopting either profession is a personal (moral) as well as an economic decision.
 Also, Huebert notes that it is unclear where in the Nolan chart libertarian opposition to war belongs.

-The libertarian response to these criticisms is that the issues are presented in a specific frame of reference by the political factions consistent with the chart.
-Free immigration is typically viewed as a personal liberty issue, so it is favored by those on the political left.
-Drug legalization is framed as a personal rights issue, so it tends to be favored by the left.

-War is viewed as a destruction of both society and the economy.

 Further applications

 Some commentators have accepted Nolan's use of two axes of personal and economic freedom, but have argued that he either didn't go far enough or that the Nolan Chart can be used to demonstrate the validity of other ideologies.
 For example, Kelley L. Ross, a libertarian former philosophy professor who ran for California State Assembly in 1996, contends that a third axis of political liberty is required to make the chart more meaningful.
 On the other hand, Owen Prell, a founding member of Unite America, formerly The Centrist Project, contends that the Nolan Chart is a definite improvement on the more primitive single-axis left-right political continuum, but that it better serves the cause of political centrism.

 Several popular online tests, where individuals can self-identify their political values, utilize the same two axes as the Nolan Chart without attribution, including The Political Compass, iSideWith.com and MapMyPolitics.org.